Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Symplectic constructions

 \subsubsection{The zero-section}

-The first step is to construct the Lagrangian submanifold $L(0) \subset X(B)$, which we will use as a zero-section and reference point through out the paper.
+The first step is to construct the Lagrangian submanifold $L(0) \subset X(B)$, which we will use as a zero-section of the torus fibration and reference point through out the paper.

-We take the path in the base $\ell(0) \subset X(I)$ which runs along the positive real axis.
-In a band around $\ell(0)$, the symplectic fibration is trivial, and we lift $\ell(0) \subset X(I)$ to $L(0) \subset X(B)$ by choosing a path in the fiber cylinder, and taking $L(0)$ to be the product.
-If we want to be specific, we could take the factor in the fiber to be the positive real locus of the coordinates $z_-$ or $z_+$.
+\begin{definition} Let $\ell(0) \subset X(I)$ be the path that runs along the positive real axis.
+Trivializing the fibration along that path, take a path in the fiber cylinder connecting the top and bottom boundary circles.
+The Lagrangian tori intersect the fibers of the Lefschetz fibration in circles, and we choose our fiber path so that it intersects each such circle once.
+We denote by $L(0) \subset X(B)$ the product Lagrangian submanifold. \end{definition} If we want to be specific, we could take the factor in the fiber to be the positive real locus of the coordinates $z_-$ or $z_+$.
+By construction, $L(0)$ intersects each Lagrangian torus once.

-Once $L(0)$ is chosen, it selects a leaf of each foliation on each boundary face, namely those leaves where its boundary lies.
+Once $L(0)$ is chosen, it selects leaves of the foliations by horizontal sections on each boundary face, namely those leaves containing the fiberwise boundary of $L(0)$.
 Call these leaves $\Sigma_0$ and $\Sigma_1$ (bottom and top respectively).
 Clearly we could have chosen these leaves first and then constructed $L(0)$ accordingly.